-The Special Projects and Philanthropy Committee has limited funds (awards range from $200 to $1200 with a total of $5,000 for all awards) to help AAPT members attend the 2018 Winter Meeting in San Diego to make a presentation.
-The AAPT Board of Directors approved an additional $10,000 for grants to support travel for high school and two year college faculty who are from underrepresented groups and/or from institutions whose students are predominantly underrepresented.
+The Special Projects and Philanthropy Committee has limited funds to help AAPT members attend AAPT Meetings to make a presentation.
+The AAPT Board of Directors approved additional funding for grants to support travel for high school and two year college faculty who are from underrepresented groups and/or from institutions whose students are predominantly underrepresented.
 Individuals who qualify should note this on the application form.
 NSBP and NSHP members are eligible for SP&P diversity travel grants with consideration given to AAPT members.
-Email the appropriate application form along with all other materials to firstname.lastname@example.org.
-The deadline to submit the application is December 1.
+The application and deadline for the upcoming national meeting are available on the meeting webpage.